-5.1.1 PROGRAM COUNTER
+6.1.1 PROGRAM COUNTER

 The Program Counter (PC) specifies the address of the instruction to fetch for execution.
 The PC is 21 bits wide and is contained in three separate 8-bit registers.
 The low byte, known as the PCL register, is both readable and writable.
 The high byte, or PCH register, contains the PC<15:8> bits; it is not directly readable or writable.
 Updates to the PCH register are performed through the PCLATH register.
 The upper byte is called PCU.
 This register contains the PC<20:16> bits; it is also not directly readable or writable.
-Updates to the PCH register to the PCU.
-This register are performed through the PCLATH register are performed to the PCU.
+Updates to the PCU register are performed through the PCLATU register.

 The contents of PCLATH and PCLATU are transferred to the program counter by any operation that writes PCL.
 Similarly, the upper two bytes of the program counter are transferred to PCLATH and PCLATU by an operation that reads PCL.
-This is useful for computed offsets to the PC (see Section 5.1.4.1 "Computed GOTO").
+This is useful for computed offsets to the PC (see Section 6.1.4.1 "Computed GOTO").